 I’m not big on UAS.
 When you have something good – keep it and use it.
 Simple as that.
 Ever since I got my custom Moore Bettah from Chuck I knew that it would be with me until either the uke or I gave up the ghost.

 I still play other instruments.
-A new Outdoor Ukulele has become my car uke, my Kamaka still finds its way to practices and onto recordings.
-I use a Pono solidbody baritone in my rock/hip-hop band and still shoot videos for fun with a Tiny Tenor from my friend Pepe Romero.
+An Outdoor Ukulele has become my car uke, my Kamaka still finds its way to practices and onto recordings.
+I use a Pono solidbody baritone in my rock/hip-hop band and have a Blackbird Farallon for outside gigs that require a nice instrument that’s mostly waterproof.
 These instruments all have their place, but I feel a little lonely on stage without Chuck’s uke.